This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 • In the Refrigerator: Wrap a ball of uncooked dough in plastic wrap and store it in an airtight container.
 It will stay good for up to 3 days.
 Let it come to room temperature before rolling out, or it may crack.

 • In the Freezer: Pie crusts are great for freezing and using later.
 I recommend shaping your dough into a pie pan before freezing.
-This way, you don’t need to thaw it, and it can go straight into the oven.
-If you’ve frozen a ball of dough, allow it to thaw overnight and then come to room temperature before rolling out.
+This way, you don’t need to thaw it; it can go straight into the oven.
+If you’ve frozen a dough ball, allow it to thaw overnight and then come to room temperature before rolling it out.
 Both shaped crusts and balls of dough need to be wrapped tightly in plastic wrap before freezing.

 A pie crust being put into a pan.